 \section{Introduction}

 In the context of current theoretical high-energy physics development, the problems of tiny neutrino masses\cite{Super-Kamiokande:1998kpq, SNO:2002tuh, K2K:2002icj}, dark matter\cite{Julian:1967zz,SDSS:2003eyi} and matter-antimatter asymmetry\cite{Planck:2018vyg} could be considered as few of the most important hints for beyond the Standard Model Physics.
 Thus, a plausible extension of the Standard Model(SM) connecting the three would be highly desirable.
-With this motivation, in this work we introduce 3 generations of right-handed neutrinos$(N_i, i=1,2,3)$, to account for the neutrino masses.
-Further, on the one hand, the lightest and stable right-handed neutrino$(N_1)$ can be a Dark Matter candidate, in the spirit of the $\nu$MSM \cite{Asaka:2005pn}\cite{Asaka:2005an}\cite{Sahu:2005fe}.
+With this motivation, in this work, we introduce three generations of right-handed neutrinos$(N_i, i=1,2,3)$, to account for the neutrino masses.
+Further, on the one hand, the lightest and stable right-handed neutrino$(N_1)$ can be a Dark Matter candidate, in the spirit of the $\nu$MSM \cite{Asaka:2005pn}\cite{Asaka:2005an}\cite{Sahu:2005fe}\cite{Canetti:2012kh}.
 On the other hand, the out-of-equilibrium decay of the same species in the early universe can naturally explain the baryon asymmetry \cite{Yoshimura:1978ex}\cite{Weinberg:1979bt} via Leptogenesis\cite{Fukugita:1986hr}\cite{Luty:1992un} using sphaleron process\cite{Kuzmin:1985mm}.

-Our model also connects with the asymmetric dark matter (ADM) scenarios.
-The energy densities of visible matter(VM) and dark matter(DM) in the universe are of the same order\cite{WMAP:2003elm,Planck:2015fie}, with $\Omega_{\text{DM}}/\Omega_{\text{VM}}\sim5$.
+The goal of this paper is to extend the possibility of such scenarios to accommodate the asymmetric dark matter (ADM) scenarios.
+The energy densities of visible matter(VM) and dark matter(DM) in the Universe are of the same order\cite{WMAP:2003elm,Planck:2015fie}, with $\Omega_{\text{DM}}/\Omega_{\text{VM}}\sim5$.
 This serves as a motivation to look for common origins of both sectors in cosmological evolution.
 Observationally the VM asymmetry is \cite{SDSS:2003eyi,Planck:2018vyg} of the order of $10^{-10}$.
 Thus, a common origin is expected to leave an imprint of this asymmetry also in the dark sector.
 This is the basis for the framework of Asymmetric Dark Matter \cite{Nussinov:1985xr,Kaplan:1991ah}.
 Considerable subsequent developments for the ADM scenario can be found in \cite{Foot:2013msa,Blinnikov:1982eh,Berezhiani:2003wj,Ciarcelluti:2004ip,Hooper:2004dc,Kaplan:2009ag,Haba:2011uz,Dutta:2006pt,Shelton:2010ta,Falkowski:2011xh,vonHarling:2012yn,Bell:2011tn,Kuzmin:1996he,Dulaney:2010dj, An:2009vq,Farrar:2005zd}.
-Our framework is motivated by recent proposals of RHN$(N_1)$ as the DM candidate ~\cite{Datta:2021elq},\cite{Bhattacharya:2021jli}.
-Our model, with three new right-handed Weyl states $N_i, i=1,2,3$ is the same as $\nu$MSM with the addition of a singlet scalar $\phi$.